dglcinc/pivac/README.md

 ## Why polling of the GPIO pins, rather than events?
 * It's simpler
 * I want to store time series data without interpolating
-* It makes it easy to dis-connect and reconnect to your aggregator and still see the complete picture of current state I suppose you could do some work to optimize by only generating output when state changes, but that gets a lot more complicated and I don't really see the benefit for my use case, so I didn't do it.
+* It makes it easy to disconnect and reconnect to your aggregator and still see the complete picture of current state

+I suppose you could do some work to optimize by only generating output when state changes, but that gets a lot more complicated and I don't really see the benefit for my use case, so I didn't do it.

 ## Why not control too, not just monitoring?